Fluufff/infra-servers/init/README.md

 - change `networking.hostId` in `hardware-configuration.nix` to match the output of `head -c 8 /etc/machine-id` on the target machine.
   alternatively, this can be any random 8 character hex code.
-- change `disk-config.nix` to match the desired disk layout.
+- change `init/disk-config.nix` to match the desired disk layout.
 In particular, the `/dev/sd.*` references.
 - in `hardware-configuration.nix`, rewrite the `fileSystem.*` entries to match the future disk layout.
 See other hosts for examples.
+- in `init/configuration.nix`, change the import of `hardware-configuration.nix` to the right host folder.

 ### 5. Run

+First, run `git add hosts/<name>`.

 On your local machine, run:
 ```